mvvvv/StereoKit-rust/README.md

 - by abandoning the automatic bindgen to avoid the multiplication of data types and eliminate costly transmutes.
 - by implementing all the missing API calls and data types.
 - by getting closer to the C# object model.
-- by offering a framework based on winit/android-activity which takes up the ISTEPPERS of the C# framework.
+- by offering a framework based on android-activity which takes up the ISTEPPERS of the C# framework.

 This project is at an early stage so try it carefully.
 To start using it [see the documentation](https://docs.rs/stereokit-rust/latest/stereokit_rust/).